hotwax/oms-documentation/deployment&configuration/shopify/ShopifyIntegration/SetupMappings.md

 # Shopfiy Mappings

 {% hint style='info' %}
 After incorporating the default mapping, please add any custom mappings as needed.
-These specific mappings should be clearly documented in the retailer's implementation guide for reference.
+These specific mappings should be documented in the retailer's implementation guide for reference.
 {% endhint %}

-There is some defualt mapping data that needs to be included when connecting a Shopify store to ensure that data flows smoothly between both systems with correct mappings.
+Some default mapping data needs to be included when connecting a Shopify store to ensure that data flows smoothly between both systems with correct mappings.

-If you're only using the default "SHOP" Shopify Shop ID, this data can be imported directly.
+If you're only using the default `SHOP` Shopify Shop ID, this data can be imported directly.
 However, for multiple Shopify stores, input the data individually for each store.
-The Shopify Shop ID will change and obtainable from the header of the View Shopify Shop page in OMS.
-Hint: The value in bigger font size.
+The Shopify Shop ID will change and be obtainable from the header of the View Shopify Shop page in OMS.

+**To import mappings, adhere to the following structured steps:**

+1. Navigate to OMS web tools at https://{instanceName}.hotwax.io/webtools/control/main.
+2. Open the Data Import page by selecting `Import/Export`.
+3. Choose `XML Data Import` from the available options.
+4. Input data into the "Complete XML document" section, encapsulated between `<entity-engine-xml>` and `</entity-engine-xml>`.
+5. Click the `Import` button to initiate the import process.
+6. Upon successful completion, a confirmation message will be displayed below, indicating that the data has been imported successfully.

+## The default mappings to be imported are as follows:

+{% hint style='warning' %}
+Modify the `shopId` for each Shopify Shop when importing data.
+{% endhint %}

 **Product Type Mappings**
 ```